FeatureBaseDB/DoctorGPT/README.md

 On the Databases page, click on your new database.
 Copy the `Query endpoint` by clicking on the URL.
 Paste the URL into the `config.py` file mentioned above and DELETE the `/query/sql` path on the end, leaving a URL without a `/` on the end.

-Your FeatureBase Cloud config will be complete.
+Your FeatureBase Cloud config will be completed below when you grab a token.
 You have $300 of credits to use on this free trial.

 ### Google Compute
 Go to [Google Cloud](https://console.cloud.google.com/) and signup for a cloud account.
 If you don't have a Google Cloud account, you will get a free credit for trying out the service.